 Reflect, today, upon two things.
 First, reflect upon the gift of the Bible and the way that God used the human author to give you this gift.
-Second, reflect upon the fact that God wants to use you, in all your weakness and sin, to bring His divine presence into your world.
+Second, reflect upon the fact that God wants to use you, in all your weakness and sin, to bring His divine presence into our world.
 Be open to that gift so that you may become a living gift of the Word of God to the world.

-Lord, I thank You for the wonderful gift of Sacred Scripture.
+Most glorious Eternal Word, I thank You for the wonderful gift of Sacred Scripture.
 Thank You for all that You have revealed through this gift and for the way that You used the human author for the transmission of Your life.
 Help me to always be open to Your divine Word and to always be open to becoming a living presence of that Word in our world.
 Jesus, I trust in You.

 The Sin Against the Holy Spirit

 Monday of the Third Week in Ordinary Time